 - Enhanced Reactive Power Service which exceeds the minimum technical requirement set out in Connection Condition 6.3.2 of the Grid Code.
 We will contract for such services as described in the relevant Reactive Power market arrangements (see Part D) and in accordance with Schedule 3 of the CUSC. - Commercial Frequency Response Service which provides for combinations of different technical characteristics (compared to mandatory frequency response services), together with alternative pricing arrangements.
-We contract for such services when the anticipated cost is lower than the alternative service provision. - Commercial Frequency Management Service which manages the rate of change of system frequency in the time period immediately following a disturbance and prior to the full delivery of frequency response.

-- Reserve Services these are instructed services required over a variety of time frames to deal with the matching of generation with demand.
+We contract for such services when the anticipated cost is lower than the alternative service provision. - Reserve Services these are instructed services required over a variety of time frames to deal with the matching of generation with demand.
 The services we expect to procure can be broken down into the following components: - Fast Reserve which is a fast acting, reliable, flexible service, provided by plant capable of increasing energy production or reducing energy consumption, at defined rates and within a defined time period.
-The details of this service will be described in the detailed statements associated with its procurement via tender (see Part D). - Short Term Operating Reserve (STOR) which is provided by either increasing generation to the system, reducing demand or a combination of both in defined timescales.
+The details of this service will be described in the detailed statements associated with its procurement via tender (see Part D).

+- Short Term Operating Reserve (STOR)- which is provided by either increasing generation to the system, reducing demand or a combination of both in defined timescales.
 The details of this service will be described in the detailed statements associated with its procurement via tender (see Part D). - BM Start-up Which is a service that allows National Grid to access MW from BM Units that would not otherwise have run, and are unable to start-up within BM timescales on the day.
 Firm payments for this service are made on a £/h basis, to remunerate the costs of preparing a BMU to start up and synchronise within BM timescales. - Commercial Intertrip this service is required to minimise the pre transmission line fault output restrictions that may apply to Power Stations.
-This service is the same as a normal intertrip with the exception of the generator not being obliged to provide the service as part of its connection conditions. - Commercial Fast De-Load Service this service is required to minimise the pre transmission line fault output restrictions that may apply to Power Stations.
-This service is like Intertrip, apart from instead of sending a trip signal directly to a generator breaker the signal goes to the generator and initiates a ramp down to zero output in a set time.
-If the generation has not reduced within the set time a trip signal will then be sent to the generator breaker to trip the generator.
+This service is the same as a normal intertrip with the exception of the generator not being obliged to provide the service as part of its connection conditions.
+There is a very limited and localised requirement for such a service. - Constraint Management Services these services are required when the system is unable to transmit the power supplied to the location of demand due to congestion at one or more parts of the transmission system.
+The technical requirements for such a service will be specific to the location of the constraint and will be defined in the relevant Commercial Services Agreement. - System-to-System Services (including Emergency Assistance) these services provide for mutual support of the transmission system with other interconnected systems.
+These services are only required via interconnectors.